Project members

 Christopher Southgate

 Professor Christopher Southgate trained originally as a biochemist at Cambridge.
 He has taught on the science-religion debate at the University of Exeter since 1993.
-FRom 2001-17 he also trained ministers on the South West Ministry Training Course, serving as Principal from 2013.
-As well as his work on evolutionary theodicy (The Groaning of Creation and Monotheism and the Suffering of Animals in Nature), he has edited a major textbook on science and religion (God, Humanity and the Cosmos), worked on collaborative projects in ecological hermeneutics (Greening Paul) and ministry in the context of traumatising events (Tragedies and Christian Congregations).
-His most recent monograph is Theology in a Suffering World: Glory and Longing).
+From 2001-17 he also trained ministers on the South West Ministry Training Course, serving as Principal from 2013.
+As well as his work on evolutionary theodicy (The Groaning of Creation (Westminster John Knox, 2008)and Monotheism and the Suffering of Animals in Nature (Cambridge University Press, 2023)), he has edited a major textbook on science and religion (God, Humanity and the Cosmos (T&T Clark 1999; 2005; 2011)), worked on collaborative projects in ecological hermeneutics (Greening Paul (Baylor, 2010) and ministry in the context of traumatising events (Tragedies and Christian Congregations (Routledge, 2019)).
+His most recent monograph is Theology in a Suffering World: Glory and Longing (Cambridge University Press, 2018)).
 He is also a much published poet.

 Mark Wynn